Beginner’s Guide: How To Get More Freelance Jobs At Upwork

-You must always ask your client to leave a feedback, few clients may just skip this step unless you remind them.
-As i stated earlier for a beginner, a positive feedback is more important than money.
+You must always ask your client to leave a feedback.
+Few clients may just skip this step unless you remind them.
+As I stated earlier, for a beginner, a positive feedback is more important than money.

-17. Request Your Client To Include The Project In Your Portfolio
+17. Including Project In Your Portfolio

 18. Apply For New Job

 While applying for a new Job, always mention in your cover letter about the ratings and recommendation of your previous employer.
-With a good rating, you are now more likely to get a Job.
+With a good rating, you are now more likely to get a job.